 FRONT DOOR HANDLE: The firebox door allows you to load wood into your stove; a wood handle operates the door.
 To open the door, pull up on the handle and swing the door away from the stove.
 To latch the door, push the door tightly towards the firebox then continue to push the handle in and down until it latches shut.
 Gently pull on the door handle to make sure it is properly latched.
 ASH PAN: (This becomes hot during operation.
 It is best to remove the ash pan only after the stove cools).
 To access the ash pan you must open the ash door.
-To open, pull the wooden handle toward you and allow the door to swing to a horizontal position.
+Grip the ash door handle from the bottom (See figure 11) and rotate toward you.
+While holding it in the rotated position pull the handle away from the stove and lower it.
+When the handle stops lowering allow it to hang by letting go of it.
+The ash pan handle and the ash grate handle (see figure 12) are now accessible.
 To remove the ash pan, grip the handle, and then pull it out.
 The ash pan collects the ash residue from each fire and when full, allows you to remove the ash conveniently from the stove.
 Clear the firebox of ashes periodically.
-Sift the ashes through the grate in the bottom of the firebox into the ash pan or shake the ashes into the pan by repeatedly moving the ash grate forward and back.
-When finished, return the ash pan to its place and close the ash door.
-The ash door will latch automatically when pushed firmly into place.
+With the ash pan in position and no fuel other than dead coals in the stove pull the ash grate handle toward you.
+Sift the ashes through the grate in the bottom of the firebox into the ash pan or shake the ashes into the pan by repeatedly moving the ash grate in and out.